NodeBB-Community/nodebb-plugin-spoilers/README.md

 # Spoilers for NodeBB

 Allows you to embed spoilers in NodeBB post content.
-Just use the following syntax, which is similar to that found on StackExchange.
+Just use the following syntax, which is similar to that found on StackOverflow.

 ```
 >! spoiler text here